esp8266/Arduino/doc/libraries.md

 SPI library supports the entire Arduino SPI API including transactions, including setting phase (CPHA).
 Setting the Clock polarity (CPOL) is not supported, yet (SPI_MODE2 and SPI_MODE3 not working).
+The usual SPI pins are:

+- `MOSI` = GPIO13
+- `MISO` = GPIO12
+- `SCLK` = GPIO14

+There's an extended mode where you can swap the normal pins to the pin0 hardware pins.
+This is enabled  by calling `SPI.pins(6, 7, 8, 0)` before the call to `SPI.begin()`.
+The pins would change to:

+- `MOSI` = SD1
+- `MISO` = SD0
+- `SCLK` = CLK
+- `HWCS` = GPIO0

+This mode shares the SPI pins with the controller that reads the program code from flash and is controlled by a hardware arbiter (the flash has always higher priority).
+For this mode the CS will be controlled by hardware as you can't handle the CS line with a GPIO, you never actually know when the arbiter is going to grant you access to the bus so you must let it handle CS automatically.

 ## SoftwareSerial